Sensory CircuitsSecondary students aged 12-14 in grey blazers with house colour ties participating in a sensory circuits activity

 Sensory Circuit Activity Card

 Creating successful sensory circuits involves designing each section to include a variety of different activities that cater to the child's sensory needs.
-Here are 9 tips for designing each section of a sensory circuit, including alerting, organizing, and calming activities:
+Here are 9 tips for designing each section of a sensory circuit, including alerting, organising, and calming activities:

 1. Start with alerting activities: These activities should be stimulating and help to increase the child's level of alertness.
 Examples include jumping on a trampoline, using a gym ball, or engaging in quick-paced exercises.